MillaBasset/MillaBasset/README.md

 ## About Me

-Age of 17 years old.
+17 years old, birthday is April 30.
 Passionate about anything computer science, including but not limited to:

 - Cybersecurity
 - Game development